-SMU happily accepts and reviews applications from home-schooled students.
-A student who has been home-schooled is subject to the same review as a student applying from a traditional high school (please follow application instructions).
-We ask that all home-schooled students complete the Common Application Home School Supplement.
-Even if you are not using the Common Application to apply, please complete, print, and mail the Common Application Home School Supplement with the rest of your application materials.
+SMU happily accepts and reviews applications from students attending non-traditional high schools, including homeschools and online high schools.
+A student who has been home-schooled is subject to the same review as a student applying from a traditional high school (please follow the application instructions).
+We ask that all home-schooled students complete the Homeschool Supplement.

 The SMU Admission Committee makes the following additional recommendations for home-schooled students to help them be as competitive as possible in the admission process:

-- Because each home-school experience is different, SAT II subject test scores and college-level courses can provide the committee with an additional standardized measure of your ability in core academic subject areas such as English, math, and science.
-Many successful applicants complete college level courses through dual-enrollment programs prior to applying.
-The admission committee recommends, but does not require, SAT II subject tests in the areas of math, literature, and science.
+Many home-schooled applicants challenge themselves by taking dual-credit courses from local accredited colleges or recommended standardized exams.
+Because each homeschool experience is different, SAT II subject test and/or AP/IB scores and college-level courses can provide the committee with an additional measure of your ability in core academic subject areas such as English literature, math, and science.

 We look forward to working with you and reviewing your application for admission.
-Please feel free to contact Carol Morris, Regional Director of Admission, with any home-school related questions.
+Please feel free to contact Caroline Madel with any homeschool-related questions.